lionelmace/databases-for-postgresql/howto-horizontal-scaling.md

 Billing is based on the _total_ amount of resources that are allocated to the service.
 {: .tip}

-## Adding Nodes through the API
+## Adding Members through the API

-The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this deployment through the API.
+The _Foundation Endpoint_ that is shown on the _Overview_ pane of your service provides the base URL to access this deployment through the API.

 To view the current and scalable resources on a deployment, use the [/deployments/{id}/groups](https://cloud.ibm.com/apidocs/cloud-databases-api#get-currently-available-scaling-groups-from-a-depl)
 ```
 curl -X GET -H "Authorization: Bearer $APIKEY" `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/groups'
 ```

-To add nodes, use the [/deployments/{id}/groups/{group_id}](https://cloud.ibm.com/apidocs/cloud-databases-api#set-scaling-values-on-a-specified-group) API endpoint, sending a PATCH request with the number of nodes you want in your deployment.
-The example request increases the number of nodes from the default of 3 to 5.
+To add members, use the [/deployments/{id}/groups/{group_id}](https://cloud.ibm.com/apidocs/cloud-databases-api#set-scaling-values-on-a-specified-group) API endpoint, sending a PATCH request with the number of members you want in your deployment.
+The example request increases the number of members from the default of 3 to 5.
 ```
 curl -X PATCH 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/groups/member' \
 -H 'Authorization: Bearer <>' \